 UCA's Construction Approach

-The University of Central Asia (UCA) is building residential undergraduate campuses at high altitude sites in Naryn, Kyrgyz Republic and Khorog, Tajikistan and preparing for construction in Tekeli, Kazakhstan.
+The University of Central Asia (UCA) has built residential undergraduate campuses at high altitude sites in Naryn, Kyrgyz Republic and Khorog, Tajikistan and preparing for construction in Tekeli, Kazakhstan.

-The University also has town campuses and learning centres in Kazakhstan, the Kyrgyz Republic and Tajikistan and satellite learning centres in Tajikistan and Afghanistan.
-Its Central Administrative Office is in Bishkek.
+The University also has town campuses and learning centres in Kyrgyzstan, Tajikistan and Kazakhstan, and satellite learning centres in Tajikistan and Afghanistan.
+UCA’s Central Administrative Office is located in Bishkek, Kyrgyzstan.

 World Class Design

 Award-winning Japanese architect Arata Isozaki and his firm, Isozaki, Aoki & Associates (IAA) developed the design for uca's three campuses under the university's initial single-phase construction plan. following uca's shift to a multi-phased construction approach, iaa acts as oversight architect, ensuring that isozaki's original vision is retained while uca manages the day-to-day aspects of detailed design.

 UCA's multi-packaged construction strategy harnesses the talent of local and international designers and an experienced multi-national construction management team, together with specialised regional and local contractors.